dojo/docs/dijit/CheckedMenuItem.rst

 :Version: 1.2
 :Authors:

 The CheckedMenuItem is a checkbox-like menu item for toggling on/off.
 Every time the user clicks the widget, it changes state between checked and unchecked.
 By default, the state of the widget is unchecked.
-The default state of the widget can be changed to “checked” by specifying it explicitly.
+User can optionally change the default state of the widget and also disable the widget as well.
 A user defined event function, onChange, is used to handle check/uncheck events.
-User can also optionally disable the widget.
-This widget is helpful in cases where the user has to toggle particular column/row, on/off as and when it is required.

-To optionally set the default state of the menu item to “checked”,
+To change the default state of the menu item to “checked”,

 .. code-block :: javascript